-The School of Information is both UC Berkeley’s newest and its smallest school.
+The School of Information is UC Berkeley’s newest professional school.
 Located in the center of campus, the I School is a graduate research and education community committed to expanding access to information and to improving its usability, reliability, and credibility while preserving security and privacy.
 This requires the insights of scholars from diverse fields — information and computer science, design, social sciences, management, law, and policy.

 Roughly 120 graduate students and two dozen faculty members are based on campus, in UC Berkeley’s historic South Hall, with another 350 students online.
 Together they form a multi-disciplinary collective of scholars and practitioners.